©Photo by iStock: recep-bg

 Preserved foods (like cheese and pickles)

 Having so many different parts to a bento means you can really get creative with your meal.
 For best results, divide your bento proportionally with a good balance of lean protein, natural sugars and good carbs.
-Then go as crazy as you like with a variety of color and textures.
+Then go as crazy as you like with a variety of colors and textures.

 • Yellow and orange: corn, capsicum, dried apricot, pumpkin, carrot, persimmon, egg